International Communist League (Fourth Internationalist)

-The International Communist League (Fourth Internationalist), earlier known as the International Spartacist tendency is a Trotskyist international.
+The International Communist League (Fourth Internationalist) abbreviated as ICL(FI), earlier known as the international Spartacist tendency (iSt), is a Trotskyist international.
 Its largest constituent party is the Spartacist League (US).
 There are smaller sections of the ICL (FI) in Mexico, Canada, France, Germany, Ireland, Italy, Japan, South Africa, Australia, Greece and the United Kingdom.

 The group originated within the Revolutionary Tendency of the Socialist Workers Party in the United States and, upon its expulsion from the SWP, it named itself Spartacist in 1964 in homage to the original Spartacist League in World War I Germany, co-led by Rosa Luxemburg and Karl Liebknecht.

+History

+The ICL-FI traces its origins to a factional struggle within the U.S. Socialist Workers Party in the early 1960s.
+In 1962–63, James Robertson and others organized the Revolutionary Tendency inside the SWP, which opposed the SWP leadership’s orientation on the Cuban Revolution and its move toward reunification with the United Secretariat of the Fourth International (the so-called "Pabloites").
+Initially, the Spartacists aligned with the International Committee of the Fourth International (ICFI), although relations later broke down.

+Following suspensions and expulsions in late 1963–early 1964, they launched the journal Spartacist in 1964 and formally founded the Spartacist League (U.S.) in 1966.

+The international current of the Spartacist League was organized in 1974 as the "international Spartacist tendency", which in 1989 was renamed the "International Communist League (Fourth Internationalist)".

 Publications

 The central theoretical journal of the ICL(FI) is Spartacist which is published in four languages approximately once a year.
 Apart from the above the ICL(FI)'s American section, the Spartacist League, operates the Prometheus Research Library in New York City.
 The library has published a number of bulletins and books and houses the tendency's archives and other material on the history of Trotskyism.

 In addition to Spartacist the national sections of the ICL(FI) each publish a regular paper of varying regularity.
 For example, the U.S. group publishes the newspaper Workers Vanguard, which is known for its acerbic running commentary on the activities of other leftist groups, its sarcastic wit, and its obituaries of leftist figures whose lives often are inadequately analyzed and/or memorialized in the mainstream media, recently including Bill Epton, Richard Fraser, Robert F. Williams, and Myra Tanner Weiss.
 Since the 1990s Workers Vanguard has also featured original essays on the history of Marxist and pre-Marxist radical ideas written by long-time member Mark Tishman under the name Joseph Seymour.
 From time to time Workers Vanguard also carries features under the rubrics Women and Revolution and Young Spartacus, these being the titles of once separate publications since discontinued.